 Towels + Sheets

 This is one area where you’ll need to be really honest with yourself.
 Do you actually need 8 extra hand towels?
 When was the last time you use all 6 of those guest towels?
-Do you need 10 towels for cleaning (this one’s me!!)?
+Are you sure you need 10 towels for cleaning (this one’s me!!)?

 Take an inventory of all the towels and sheets you have and get rid of what you don’t actually need.
 We keep one extra set of sheets for all of our beds so we can put fresh sheets on without having to immediately wash them.
 We also have 4 extra towels for guests.